LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-1-doomsday-funtime-128-to-200.md

 +1 Rapier = 35 / 2 = 17.5 GP.

-When Amar goes to sleep, Amar finds herself in a burnt down temple with bodies everywhere, when Amar finds her way to the doors to leave then Amar wakes up.
+When Amar goes to sleep, Amar finds herself in a burnt-down temple with bodies everywhere, when Amar finds her way to the doors to leave, then Amar wakes up.

 Selenor gives Pharasma Dwarf 1 Platinum coin.